 How does it work?

-This program is available to motivated students aged 14 to 19 who wish to spend one semester or one year in a Canadian high school (secondary education) and share the daily life of an Canadian host family.
-Our partner operates with a network of schools in the district of Winnipeg and offers a diverse curriculum of courses adapted to the levels of participants.
+This program is available to motivated students aged 14 to 18 who wish to spend one semester or one year in a Canadian high school (secondary education) and share the daily life of a Canadian host family.
+Our partner operates with a network of schools in the district of Winnipeg, capital city of Manitoba, and offers a diverse curriculum of courses adapted to the levels of participants.
 Our students enjoy full access to all of the school's sports, clubs and associations.

 Students can choose around 4 to 5 subjects, out of those offered by a particular school (each school has its own list).
 They can also follow a course of English as a Second Language, to target any weaknesses they may have.
 Assistants are there to help with organising their work and planning their academic year.

 Here is a preview of the different subjects offered by our schools: Maths, Physics, English literature, Sociology, Psychology, Earth sciences, Business, Management, Climatology, Graphic communication, Marine biology, Space technology...

 It's a unique opportunity to discover new subjects, or to perfect your skills in your preferred area.
 Students are free to choose courses they are interested in.

 It is also possible for students in their final year to obtain an end-of-studies diploma under certain conditions (strict courses, for example).
 Contact us for more information.

 If your level of English is not quite high enough to be able to follow academic classes as soon as you arrive, you will be invited to participate in English language classes in addition to, or instead of your academic classes.